 Christopher K. Peace represents the Virginia House of Delegates’ 97th District which includes part of Hanover, King William and New Kent Counties.
 Peace serves on the prominent Appropriations, Health Welfare and Institutions, and General Laws Committees.
-He serves as Chair of the General Laws Sub-committee on Housing.
+He serves as Chair of the General Laws Sub-committee on Housing and Chair of the Appropriations Sub-committee on Transportation.
 Peace was named Chairman of the Advisory Council for the War of 1812 Bicentennial Commission, Chairman of the Commission on Youth and Vice Chairman of the Virginia Indian Commemorative Commission.
-Now in his fourth term, Peace was named the State Police Association and Virginia Sheriff’s Association legislative Rookie of the Year in 2006.
+Now in his fifth term, Peace was named the State Police Association and Virginia Sheriff’s Association legislative Rookie of the Year in 2006.
 The Virginia Assisted Living Association, the Virginia Council for Private Education, the Virginia Optometric Association, the Virginia Housing Coalition and Virginia Retail Merchants Association honored Peace for his exemplary service.
+The Virginia Chamber of Commerce recently named Chris a Champion of Free Enterprise for his A+ rating, awarded him the 2014 Excellence in Education and Workforce Development, and the 2014 Transportation Reform Advocate award.

 Peace has always been an active member of his community serving it in a volunteer capacity through these statewide and community groups: LEAD VA Statewide Board; Library of Virginia Foundation Statewide Board; Metro Richmond Habitat for Humanity Board; Sorensen Institute for Political Leadership Statewide Board; Hanover Republican Committee; Heritage and History of Hanover County, Inc.; Hanover County Historical Society; Hanover Association of Businesses/Chamber of Commerce; Hanover Safe Place; Hanover Ruritan Club; Mechanicsville Businessmen’s Association; New Kent Chamber of Commerce; Sons of the American Revolution; Washington and Henry Fraternal Lodge and the Scottish Rite.

 Prior to his public service in the legislature, Peace worked at McGuire Woods Consulting, a national public affairs and public relations firm.
-He began his public affairs career by working as a legislative aide to then-Delegate Eric Cantor (now 7th District U.S. Congressman), and as a law clerk for the Richmond City Attorney and Virginia’s Attorney General.
+He began his public affairs career by working as a law clerk for the Richmond City Attorney and Virginia’s Attorney General.

 Currently Peace consults for Smithfield Foods, Inc. and is an active member of the Virginia State Bar and the bar association of the District of Columbia.
 He has taught legal studies as an adjunct professor of legal studies at Virginia Commonwealth University’s Wilder School of Government and Public Affairs.
 An avid history buff, Peace serves as the executive director of Historic Polegreen Church Foundation, a historic preservation non-profit foundation, and established the Road to Revolution State Heritage Trail to honor the life and influence of Virginia’s first governor Patrick Henry in addition to the many men and women who played a role in liberating Virginia from Colonial rule and establishing the United States of America.